Kyle-Pu/Python-Data-Science-Projects/LearningPandas/DataFrames_And_Series_Basics/README.md

 # Exploring Data Frames and Series
+Wrote a program to see how data frames and series are structured within Pandas!
+I also learned how to export data into csv files, Excel spreadsheets, and SQL databases (not included here)!

+### Setup
 Make sure to run `pip3 install openpyxl` before attempting to run these programs (assuming you're running Python 3)!
 This will ensure that writing data to Excel spreadsheets functions properly.

 ### Other Notes